OGS-Digital-Service/budget.ny.gov-components/employment.md

 {{ bio({
-    title:"What is it like to work for DOB?", content:'"There are many intelligent Examiners here, but no will do the job just like you.
+    title:"What is it like to work for DOB?", content:'"There are many intelligent Examiners here, but none will do the job just like you.
 Your unique and diverse input matters.
-Every possible policy area you can think of, every possible skill… there’s really a role for everybody. "', attribute:"Jacob, Budget Examiner",
+Every possible policy area you can think of, every possible skill … there’s really a role for everybody. "', attribute:"Jacob, Budget Examiner",
     image:"/img/bio-image.jpg",
     imagealt:"professional headshot of male employee wearing a suit"